Jump to section

 Diphenhydramine is a first-generation antihistamine that is frequently used in the brand-name antihistamine known as Benadryl.
-Benadryl formulated with just diphenhydramine is a human medicine that can be legally prescribed for extra-label uses for canines as well.
+Benadryl formulated with just diphenhydramine is a human medicine that can used as an extra-label medication for dogs, as well.
 It is critical that you check the ingredients on the label as some varieties have additional ingredients such as phenylephrine, which can be dangerous to your pet.
 It is also important to contact your veterinarian to ensure the proper dosage for your pet, as this can vary somewhat depending on your dog’s health history, size, and other medications.

-Benadryl is a well-known brand name utilizing diphenhydramine, one of the earliest antihistamines, and it can be prescribed to dogs to relieve the symptoms of allergy.
+Benadryl is a well-known brand name utilizing diphenhydramine, one of the earliest antihistamines, and it can be prescribed to dogs to relieve the signs of allergies.

 Benadryl Poisoning Average Cost